-Category Column/Field Description License, notices, and note content • alog from the Inventory Details tab, these fields might be pre- tion from the manually created inventory.
-However, you can edit this As-Found License Text The license content you want to associate with the inventory item.
+Category Column/Field Description License, notices, and note content If you accessed this dialog from the Inventory Details tab, these fields might be prepopulated with information from the manually created inventory.
+However, you can edit this information as needed.
+As-Found License Text The license content you want to associate with the inventory item.
 If no Notices Text content is provided, the Notices report uses the information in this field as the license text for the third-party component.
 For more information, see Finalizing the Notices Text for the Notices Report.
 Notices Text The exact content to include in the Notices report.
 This is usually a modification of the content in As-Found License Text .
 (You can copy the As-Found License Text content to the Notices Text pane and edit it.)
 If content exists in this field, the Notices report uses it as the license text for the third-party component and ignores any information in the As-Found License Text pane.
 For more information, see Finalizing the Notices Text for the Notices Report.
 Audit Notes Any notes you want to add to the inventory item based on your findings during the analysis.